rtoal/ple/docs/reinforcement/swift.md

 1. How do you arrange for a function call to _not_ require the external name of a parameter?

+1. Why are external parameter names often prepositions, but local names are often nouns and noun phrases?
+Give a trivial example (both a definition and a call) that backs up your answer.

 1. For a function definition using `func`, are you allowed to omit the types of the parameters?
 Are you allowed to omit the return type?

 1. What is a **closure** in Swift?